Araucaria araucana: Habitat

-The tree's native habitat is the lower slopes of the Chilean and Argentine south-central Andes, approximately between 1000 m and 1700 m.
-In the Chilean Coast Range A. araucana can be found as far south as Villa Las Araucarias (latitude 38°30' S) at an altitude of 640 m amsl.
-Juvenile trees exhibit a broadly pyramidal or conical habit which naturally develops into the distinctive umbrella form of mature specimens as the tree ages.
+The tree's native habitat is the lower slopes of the Chilean and Argentine south-central Andes, between approximately 1000 m and 1700 m elevation.
+In the Chilean Coast Range, A. araucana can be found as far south as Villa Las Araucarias (latitude 38° 30' S) at an altitude of 640 m.
+Juvenile trees exhibit a broadly pyramidal or conical habit, which naturally develops into the distinctive umbrella form of mature specimens as the tree ages.
 It prefers well-drained, slightly acidic, volcanic soil, but will tolerate almost any soil type provided it drains well.
-Seedlings are often not competitive enough to survive unless grown in a canopy gap or exposed isolated area.
-It is almost never found together with Chusquea culeou, Nothofagus dombeyi, and Nothofagus pumilio, because they typically outcompete A. araucana.
+Seedlings are often not competitive enough to survive unless grown in a canopy gap or an exposed, isolated area.
+It is almost never found together with Chusquea culeou, Nothofagus dombeyi, or Nothofagus pumilio because they typically outcompete A. araucana.

 Seed dispersal

 Araucaria araucana is a masting species, and rodents are important consumers and dispersers of its seeds.
 The long-haired grass mouse Abrothrix longipilis is the most important animal responsible for dispersing the seeds of A. araucana.
 This rodent buries seeds whole in locations favourable for seed germination, unlike other animals.
 Another important seed dispersal agent is the austral parakeet.
-Adult trees are highly resistant to large ecological disturbances caused by volcanic activity, after events like these the parakeets play their role by dispersing the seeds far from affected territory.
+Adult trees are highly resistant to large ecological disturbances caused by volcanic activity; after events like these, the parakeets play their role by dispersing the seeds far from the affected territory.

 Threats

 Logging, long a major threat, was finally banned in 1990.
 Large fires burned thousands of acres of Araucaria forest in 2001–2002, and areas of national parks have also burned, destroying trees over 1300 years old.
 Overgrazing and invasive trees are also threats.
 Extensive human harvesting of piñones (Araucaria seeds) can prevent new trees from growing.
-A Global Trees campaign project that planted 2 000 trees found a 90 percent 10 year survival rate.
+A Global Trees Campaign project that planted 2 000 trees found a 90 percent 10-year survival rate.

-Another major threat to the survival of A. araucana, is the presence of non-native seed eating species, in particular mammals, which have been shown to severely restrict the reproduction of the tree in comparison to native seed eaters.
-However it is still unclear as to how large a role these invasive species play in threatening this species of tree.
-One study in particular found that native species played a larger role in preventing reproduction through seed destruction.
-However this may be due to the relatively recent introduction of the selected species, causing their population to be smaller than other invasive species.
+Another major threat to the survival of A. araucana is the presence of non-native seed-eating species, in particular mammals, which have been shown to severely restrict the reproduction of the tree in comparison to native seed eaters.
+However, it is still unclear how large a role these invasive species play in threatening this tree; one study in particular found that native species played a larger role than non-natives in preventing reproduction through seed destruction.
+However, this may be due to the relatively recent introduction of the selected species, causing their population to be smaller than other invasive species.

-A study conducted found that cattle ranching by small landowners and larger timber companies within the range of A. araucana severely affects regeneration of seedlings.
+Another study found that cattle ranching by small landowners and larger timber companies within the range of A. araucana severely affects regeneration of seedlings.